open-telemetry/build-tools/semantic-conventions/README.md

 ## Version compatibility check

-You can check compatibility between the local one specified with `--yaml-root` and sepcific OpenTelemetry semantic convention version using the following command:
+You can check compatibility between the local one specified with `--yaml-root` and specific OpenTelemetry semantic convention version using the following command:

 ```bash
 docker run --rm otel/semconvgen --yaml-root {yaml_folder} compatibility --previous-version {semconv version}